 - A [recurse] flag.
 Processing generally continues recursively through the entire tree of elements available.
-However, if an author indicates that some branch of the tree should be treated as an XML literal, no further processing should take place on that branch, and this flag is used to indicate this. - A flag to indicate [chaining], the process by which a collection of statements take as their [subject] a [URI reference] which was the [object] of some ancestor statement. - A value for the [current object literal], the literal to use when creating triples that use a literal value. - A value for the [current object resource], the resource to use when creating triples that use a literal value.
+However, if an author indicates that some branch of the tree should be treated as an XML literal, no further processing should take place on that branch, and this flag is used to indicate this. - A [new subject] value, which once calculated will set [current subject] in the evaluation context, as well as being used to complete any 'incomplete triples', as described in the next section. - A value for the [current object literal], the literal to use when creating triples that have a literal object. - A value for the [current object resource], the resource to use when creating triples that have a resource object.

-Note that these locally scoped values do not need to be preserved when traversing the tree.
+Note that these locally scoped values do not need to be preserved when traversing the tree, so do not need to be part of any stored evalutation context.

 5.3.
-Processing
+Chaining